Perfect Gifts for a Woman With Cancer

 The jury is still out on whether or not stress reduction improves survival with cancer.
 Yet regardless of any survival advantage, we know that stress is uncomfortable and reduces anyone's quality of life.

-Super soft aromatherapy pillows, eye masks, or teddy bears can offer a great deal of stress relief for a woman who is undergoing surgery or dealing with body aches and pains.
+Super soft aromatherapy pillows, eye masks, or teddy bears can offer stress relief for a woman who is undergoing surgery or dealing with body aches and pains.
 The microbeads and natural oils within these products may enhance psychological and physical well-being.

 In addition to a gift that says stress relief, offer your friend the opportunity to talk about her less-than-positive emotions to get them off her chest.